YouTube TV review: Channels, price, NFL Sunday Ticket and everything you need to know

 Is YouTube TV good for sports?

 As the exclusive distributor of the NFL Sunday Ticket, YouTube TV is a great option for U.S. sports fans.
-There are a couple notable exceptions — primarily the NFL Network and NHL Network — but it generally has more sports channels than most cable and satellite packages.
+There are a couple notable exceptions — primarily the NHL Network — but it generally has more sports channels than most cable and satellite packages.

 Here are all the channels that air nationally televised games from each of the major leagues in the U.S.: